Gwinnett County Divorce Lawyers Manage Property Division

 Concerned attorneys guide you through GA’s equitable distribution process

 When it comes to property division during divorce, Georgia is an equitable distribution state.
 The court is obliged to divide assets and debts in a way that is fair.
 The court does not automatically order a 50-50 split, but considers numerous factors pertaining to the marriage that might justify giving one spouse a greater share of the marital estate than the other.
 In light of the discretion the court wields, it is critically important that you have an experienced divorce attorney managing the equitable distribution of your property.
-At McGarity and Efstration, our skilled litigation attorneys know how to use the law and court procedure to obtain favorable results for you.
+At McGarity & Efstration, LLC, our skilled litigation attorneys know how to use the law and court procedure to obtain favorable results for you.

 Buford lawyers explain equitable distribution in Georgia